 THE NATIONAL PERIOD (1784-1865)

-Freemen, Abolitionists, Colonization, and
+Colonization, and Slavery

-The Society's collections relative to African Americans in slavery and freedom are most extensive in the national period, due in some part to the founding of the Society in 1791.
+The Society's collections relating to African Americans in slavery and freedom are most extensive in the national period, due in some part to the founding of the Society in 1791.
 Many MHS members were abolitionists, so they were the "history makers," as well as the collectors of the records of these movements and events.

 African Americans and Their Families in the National Period